phalcon-orphanage/docs/en/api/Phalcon_Http_Response_Headers.rst

 public *string*  **get** (*string* $name)

-Sets a header value from the internal bag
+Gets a header value from the internal bag